Pronouced 'hoagy', the company was originally founded in 1909 in Manhattan, NY, by Hampden Hoge to produce

 laid dormant for almost forty years until it was purchased on March 19, 1981 by Newbraugh Brothers Toys, Inc. of Berkeley

 Springs, WV.
 Newbraugh Brothers purchased the Hoge name, trademark, and rights to make and manufacture Hoge Toys.
-The Hoge name
+Newbraugh had acquired the

-is currently the property of Robert Hoge (no direct relation to the founder), of Wasco, IL, a Hoge collector, who acquired all
+eventually became the property of Robert Hoge (no direct relation to the founder), of Wasco, IL, an avid Hoge collector and operator,